Rootjang92/blog-article-1/README.md

 export default UserList
 ```

-let's create a snapshot test
+Let's create a a couple of tests.
+One tells us how many user rows we expect and the second is a snapshot test.
+Having these test in place early helps guide the refactoring and catches us from making any unwanted changes to the "markup" in our component.

 ```javascript
 // src/__tests__/UserList.test.jsx